NotMeCJ/discord-farm-merge-valley-hack/README.md

 ## Learning how to hack the game in 5 minutes!
 (Farm Merge Valley in Discord)
 [![Hits](https://hits.sh/github.com/earluv/discord-farm-merge-valley-hack.svg)](https://hits.sh/github.com/earluv/discord-farm-merge-valley-hack/)

+### Credits goes to wooslow, i just modify for v2, functionning on 02/10/2024
 ### What you need?
 - browser (preferably Google Chrome)
 - 5 minutes of free time